 To increase civic participation and educational and economic opportunities for adults living on low incomes by removing barriers to the humanities and higher education.

-Humanity in Perspective is based on the Bard College Clemente Course in the Humanities, an innovative program that began in New York City in 1995 and now operates in several cities nationwide and internationally, in Yucatan, Mexico.
-The HIP course at the Eastern Oregon Correctional Institution in Pendleton in partnership with Eastern Oregon University and Blue Mountain Community College.
-From 2009 to 2012, Oregon Humanities offered a HIP course in Salem in partnership with Willamette University.
+Humanity in Perspective is based on the Bard College Clemente Course in the Humanities, an innovative program that began in New York City in 1995 and now operates in several cities in the United States and Australia.
+Oregon Humanities has offered HIP courses in Portland, Salem, and at the Eastern Oregon Correctional Institution in Pendleton.

 There is no cost to students or community sponsors.
-Tuition, course materials, books, transportation, and a childcare stipend are provided by OH.
+Tuition, course materials, books, transportation, and a childcare stipend are provided free by Oregon Humanities.
 All of this would not be possible without the generous support of foundations, corporations, and individuals.